-Your right to sue, and the legal remedies available to you, depend not only on the particular facts of your case, but also on the legal basis or theory of your claim.
-As noted in an earlier blog regarding the Discovery Rule, statutes of limitation require that claims be brought within specific time periods, depending on the type of claim.
-Failure to do so will lead to dismissal of your claim.
-A claim for breach of contract, for example, must be brought within four years of when the breach occurred, while a claim for personal injuries due to negligence is subject to a shorter, two year limitation period.
-Determining how to categorize a particular claim is not always a simple matter – is your claim for faulty construction/repair work a contract claim, or, a negligence claim?
+Statutes of limitation require that legal claims be filed in court within a specific time period after the claim arises.
+A claim for breach of contract, for example, must be brought within four years of when the breach occurred and a claim for personal injuries due to negligence is subject to a shorter, two year period.
+Determining how to categorize a particular claim (and the resulting limitation period) is not always a simple matter – is your claim for faulty construction/repair work a contract claim, or, a negligence claim?
 Or both?
-The legal category of your claim will also impact the nature and amount of damages recoverable in court.

 Whether a statute of limitation bars a claim also depends on when the claim arose.
 Does the period for filing a claim for defective window installation, for example, arise when you signed off on the completed work, or, much later when all of your windows begin leaking?
 The “Discovery Rule” provides that the limitations period does not start running until a plaintiff knows, or reasonably should have known, that they have suffered a loss or injury due to the conduct of another.